openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

 :procurementMethodType:
   string, read-only

-  Originates from `lots.auctions.procurementMethodType`.
+  Originates from `auction.procurementMethodType <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html>`_.

   Type of the procedure within the auction announcement.
 The given value is sellout.english.

 :procurementMethodDetails:
   string, read-only

-  Originates from `lots.auctions.procurementMethodDetails`.
+  Originates from `auction.procurementMethodDetails <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html>`_.

   Parameter that accelerates auction periods.
 Set quick, accelerator=1440 as text value for procurementMethodDetails for the time frames to be reduced in 1440 times.